f-mode oscillations of anisotropic neutron stars in full general relativity: f-mode Oscillations of anisotropic neutron stars

-From (\ref{prlag}) and (\ref{prlageuler}) we can get the expression of the Eulerian variation of the radial pressure, $\delta p_r$.
-With the help of $\delta p_r$, we can calculate the Eulerian variation of $\rho$ and $p_t$, which are given by,
+From the relation between the Lagrangian and the Eulerian variations, i.e., Eq. (\ref{eq:LagrangianEulerianreln}), we can write the relation between the Lagrangian perturbation and the Eulerian perturbation of the radial pressure as: From Eqs. (\ref{prlag}) and (\ref{prlageuler}), we get the expression for the Eulerian variation of the radial pressure, $\delta p_r$.
+With the help of $\delta p_r$, we calculate the Eulerian variation of $\rho$ and $p_t$, which are given by: